xuChenSJTU/ETL-master/README.md

 In this way, you can get he results.
 Besides, if you want to run the variants of ETL, just follow the same way while with different main files.

+Moreover, if you want to do experments with different data sparsity, you can add "--s_percent ${ratio} --t_percent ${ratio}" to the above running commands.

 **If you find this paper or codes useful, please cite our paper.
 Thank you!**